offbynull/aligner/README.md

 * ~~FIX EXTENDEDGAP slice_nodes() function to not use forward_range_join_view~~
   * ~~make adapater that create forward_range / forward_backward_range based on callbacks (e.g. next(value) func and prev(value) func)~~

+* revise container_pack pattern being used across project to how it's being done in sliceable_pairwise_alignment_graph_backtracker
 * graph node/edge types to structs instead of std::pair -- add friend functions that print out to std::out
 * error_check -> debug_mode
+* container creators -- make them into static functions so you don't have to create an instance of container_creator each time you use it
+* add E_COUNT type to readable_pairwise_alignment_graph concept and graph implementations -- make use of it in slot_container.h rather than asking the user to supply it
+  E_COUNT is a type wide enough to hold the maximum number of edges from one node to another
+* max_grid_node_depth should be a parameter directly on the class, EVALUATABLE AT COMPILE_TIME
-* resident_segmenter - some use of std::vector -- move creation of types in container_pack_creators (SEE TODOs IN RESIDENT_SEGMENTER -- DOES IT EVEN NEED TO EXIST?)
+* ~~resident_segmenter - some use of std::vector -- move creation of types in container_pack_creators (SEE TODOs IN RESIDENT_SEGMENTER -- DOES IT EVEN NEED TO EXIST?)~~
 * ~~resident_segmenter - move is_node_on_max_path/walk_to_node to static functions in bidiwalker?~~
 * DONT DO THIS, but make a note that it's possible to do in the code (but may result in rounding errors):
   * make it so forward_walker can move backward, so if you're at slice n, you can subtract your way back to slice n-1